A Survey on Safe Multi-Modal Learning System: Controllability - Fairness

 \subsection{Discussions}

 In contrast to the abundance of datasets available for fairness studies in unimodal scenarios, there is a notable absence of reliable datasets for fairness studies in MMLS.
-This gap is attributed to the intricate nature of modal information, privacy concerns, and the diverse system considerations related to fairness.
+This gap is attributed to the intricate nature of multi-modal information, privacy concerns, and the diverse system considerations related to fairness.
 Existing work, such as \cite{schmitz2022bias}, compares biases introduced by different modalities and their combinations, yet falls short of delving into the fundamental causes of multimodal unfairness and proposing effective solutions.
+One may explore the causes from an uncertainty perspective \cite{tahir2023fairness}.
 Furthermore, there is a crucial need for the introduction of new definitions of fairness.
 While some notable work has suggested some \cite{wang2021assessing}, it lacks a thorough explanation of why this new definition is necessary or when it should be applied.